michaelliao/gitsite/source/books/gitsite-guide/20-install/README.md

 Make a new push to trigger the Action for deployment.

 The workflow script file is `.github/workflows/gitsite.yml`.
 Check the sample [gitsite.yml](https://github.com/michaelliao/gitsite/blob/main/.github/workflows/gitsite.yml).

+## Deploy to GitLab page

+It is similar to deploy site to GitLab, and GitLab requires a `.gitlab-ci.yml` script.
+Check the sample [.gitlab-ci.yml](https://gitlab.com/cryptomichael/gitsite/-/blob/main/.gitlab-ci.yml?ref_type=heads).

+## Deploy to CloudFlare page

+TODO